cast-org/figuration/docs/get-started/options.md

 ## Customizing Options

 Whenever possible, avoid modifying Figurations's core files.
 For Sass, that means creating your own stylesheet that imports Figuration so you can modify and extend it.
-Assuming you've downloaded our source files or are using package manager, you'll have a file structure that looks like this:
+Assuming you've downloaded our source files or are using a package manager, you'll have a file structure that looks like this:

 {% highlight plaintext %}
 your-project/